 The NCMF has nine commissioners including the Secretary/Chief Executive Officer, who will represent the Commission at cabinet-level meetings with the President.
 The Commission will cover both local and national concerns of Muslim Filipinos, including the implementation of economic, educational, cultural, and infrastructure programs for Muslim Filipino communities.

 Among the main programs of the NCMF is the coordination of the annual hajj pilgrimage to Makkah, participation in international Qur’an reading competitions, and other educational and cultural activities of relevance to Muslim Filipino communities.
 Muslim Filipino students who intend to study abroad should coordinate with the NCMF to have their academic documents properly authenticated before traveling to the country where they will pursue their higher education.

-Sen. Zubiri, its principal sponsor, said that the creation of the Commission is in consonance to national unity and development.
+Senator Juan Miguel Zubiri, its principal sponsor, said that the creation of the Commission is in consonance to national unity and development.
 Cong.
 Dimaporo on the other hand, emphasized the significant role of the Commission to ensure the delivery of allocated resources for education, economic and cultural development programs for the Muslims.

 For further information, you may refer to the NCMF Operations Manual and the Implementing Rules and Regulations (IRR) of R.A.
 9997.